cli-kit/cli-rc/README.md

 ### path

 Array of directories to search for rc files, default is the package directory and the user's home directory.

+### prepend

+A boolean that prepends the default search paths to directories specified in `path`, only applicable if `path` has been specified as an option.

 ### type